Charisma: Compelling attractiveness or charm that can inspire devotion in others.

 ―Modern Oxford English Dictionary

 A natural charmer―one who is born with it―is seldom seen.
-Most learn to be charismatic people.
+Most learn to be charismatic.
 The first quality you need is to know how to inspire people in one way or the other.
 The second quality you need to draw people to you is to attract.
-Now that we know the basic qualities to be charismatic, how do we proceed?
+Now that we know the basic qualities, how do we proceed?
 By knowing how to acquire these very qualities.

 5 Simple Steps to Conquering Charisma